timyiu478/url-shortener/README.md

 - Key Assumption: the system is read-heavy.
 The volume of `GET /{shortenUrl}` requests is much larger than the volume of `POST /newurl` requests.
 - The term *region level* denotes the service is highly available and can tolerate at least one availability zone failure
 - Even though we say the database is *region level*, no data loss with high probability under entire data center failure
-- Cache Hierarchy: Edge Location -> Region Level Cache
+- Main Cache Hierarchy: Edge Location -> Region Level Cache
     - Edge location: absorb most of the requests of the popular URLs
-    - Region Level Cache: serves uncached or cache-miss requests for all url-shorten service instances, ensuring consistency
+    - Region Level Cache: serves uncached or cache-miss requests for all url-shorten service instances
 - The internal traffic flow is also controlled for security e.g. the ALB only call the url-shorten service (i.e. ALB can't call the database).
 - CI/CD consideration: we choose to use container as the portable uint of the url-shorten service because
     - it is lightweight which take up less space and are easier to scale